KensoDev/circle-env/README.md

 ## What?

-This is a swiss army knife CLI to work with environment variables and CircleCI
+This is a swiss army knife CLI to work with environment variables and CircleCI.

+It's designed to work "ON" the CI and also configure the CI with ENV variables.

 ### What it does